xzg5101/CS542-Competition/README.md

 python inference.py
 ```

-Pack the output predictions.pkl in `submission.zip`, then put it in the same directory with the provided `evaluation.ipynb`, click "run all" or execute all code block in the notebook, the output will be:
+By excecuting the `inference.py`, the prediction will be put in `submission` direction.
+Pack the output predictions.pkl in `submission.zip`, then put it in the same directory with the provided `evaluation.ipynb`, click "run all" or execute all code blocks in the notebook, the output will be:

 ```
 T/F: 49.39, MCQ: 39.13, NUM: 23.28